elidoran/node-nuc/README.md

 Using `'id'` for the `id` these are all the files searched for:

-NOTE: Outdated list... look at files for an up to date list (until I update this).
+NOTE: This is an outdated list... but, it gives you an idea of it, so, I'll leave it for now.
+Look at [windows-bases](https://github.com/elidoran/node-nuc/blob/master/lib/windows-bases.coffee), [nix-bases](https://github.com/elidoran/node-nuc/blob/master/lib/nix-bases.coffee), and [path-generator](https://github.com/elidoran/node-nuc/blob/master/lib/path-generator.coffee) to get a better idea.

 1. '/usr/lib/node_modules/id/id.conf'
 2. '/usr/lib/node_modules/id/id.json'